The Best Kumo Cloud Alternative for Local Mitsubishi Control

 Will It Work on Your Unit?

 Everything hinges on one port.
-The Serin controller connects to the CN105 serial port, which is built into most Mitsubishi Electric indoor units.
+The Serin controller connects to the CN105 serial port, built into most Mitsubishi Electric indoor units.
 Confirm yours has it before you buy anything, and the rest is easy.

 Two Ways to Run It Locally